 \subsection{Comparison to the Alias Method}

 The \citeauthor{walker1977} alias method~\citep{walker1977} is a state-of-the-art sampling algorithm for discrete probability distributions.
 For a target distribution $\bp = (a_1/m, \dots, a_n/m)$, the linear time preprocessing method of \citet{vose1991} constructs a length-$n$ array $L$, where each entry $L[i]$ stores a pair of distinct outcomes $y_{i}, z_{i} \in \set{1,\dots,n}$ and a rational weight $w_i \in [0,1]$.
-After preprocessing, the sampling phase for generating $X \sim \bp$ operates as follows: \begin{itemize} \item Generate a random index $I \sim \mathrm{Uniform}(1,\dots,n)$. \item Generate $B \sim \mathrm{Bernoulli}(w_I)$; if $B=0$ then set $X \gets y_I$; else set $X \gets z_I$. \end{itemize} An entropy-optimal generator for the random index $I$ requires at most $\ceil{\log(n)}+1$ flips on average and $O(\log(n))$ space, using the method of \citet{lumbroso2013}.
-An entropy-optimal generator for $B$ has a cost upper bounded by 2 flips, as described in \cref{remark:bernoulli-nu}.
-A tight upper bound for the overall expected entropy cost is therefore $\ceil{\log(n)} + 3$.
+After preprocessing, the sampling phase for generating $X \sim \bp$ operates as follows: \begin{itemize} \item Generate a random index $I \sim \mathrm{Uniform}(1,\dots,n)$. \item Generate $B \sim \mathrm{Bernoulli}(w_I)$; if $B=0$ then set $X \gets y_I$; else set $X \gets z_I$. \end{itemize} The entropy-optimal sampler for the random index $I$ requires at most $\ceil{\log(n)}+1$ flips on average and $O(\log(n))$ space, using the method of \citet{lumbroso2013}.
+As the entropy-optimal sampler for $B$ has a cost upper bounded by 2 flips (cf.~\cref{remark:bernoulli-nu}), a tight upper bound for the overall entropy cost is $\ceil{\log(n)} + 3$.

 Most software libraries (e.g., \citep{galassi2009,leydold2009}) that implement the alias method provide approximate implementations with floating-point arithmetic, even when the input weights $(a_1, \dots, a_n)$ are integers.
-The Rust programming language~\citep{rust2014} provides an exact (error-free) implementation of the alias method for integer weights, but does not use entropy-optimal samplers to generate $I$ and $B$.
-To ensure a fair comparison, $\aldr$ (\cref{alg:aldr-preprocess,alg:aldr-sample}) and an entropy-optimal implementation of the alias method were developed \footnote{Available online at \url{https://github.com/probsys/amplified-loaded-dice-roller}} in the C programming language and evaluated on 423 distributions $\bp=(a_1/m,\dots,a_n/m)$ over $n \in \set{2,\dots,10^5}$ outcomes and $m=10^5$.
+A notable exception is the Rust programming language~\citep{rust2014}, which provides an exact (error-free) implementation of the alias method for integer weights but does not use entropy-optimal samplers to generate $I$ and $B$.
+To ensure a fair comparison, $\aldr$ (\cref{alg:aldr-preprocess,alg:aldr-sample}) and an entropy-optimal implementation of the alias method were developed \footnote{\url{https://github.com/probsys/amplified-loaded-dice-roller}} in the C programming language and evaluated on 423 distributions $\bp=(a_1/m,\dots,a_n/m)$ over $n \in \set{2,\dots,10^5}$ outcomes and $m=10^5$.